Hiking Advice for the West of Ireland

 If you have a stronger opinion on socks, I’d love to hear it!

 2 bis.
 Gaitors – I had a pair, but gave up wearing them.
-They just annoyed me.
+They just annoyed me and made me feel too hot.
 Mind you, others swear by them.

 4. T-shirts – Definitely do not choose cotton, or indeed polycotton.
 Why ?
 They take in your sweat and the rain and hold on to them jealously.
 Cotton takes much too long to dry out and leaves you cold and wet, especially when the wind strikes.
 Wear 100% nylon or 100% polyester tees.
 They dry out quickly.
 I wear light tees from Regatta and The North Face, or a heavier O’Neill’s GAA t-shirt, all in 100% polyester.